CasparKielwein/Aaargh/Classes.md

 #### Lvl 1: Brash Strike
 Melee Attack: 1[W] + Tough + Tough Damage.
-Until the beginning of your next turn enemie attacks against you gain advantage.
+Until the beginning of your next turn attacks against you gain advantage.
 #### Lvl 2: Inspiring Recklessness
 Inspired by your charge, your allies find new Strength.
 When hitting with Brash Strike you can give an Ally of your choice Wit temporary hit points.
 #### Lv2: Acrobatic Charge